www.ShootBane.com

 Usually between

-The operation is no-profit.
-The donation for each class is controlled by our cost of replacement ammo, targets, applications, shootng glasses, headphones, bench-rests, firearms, instructor recertifications, etc., for the next scheduled class.
+The ShootBane operation is no-profit.
+The donation for each class is controlled by our cost of replacement ammo, targets, applications, shooting glasses, headphones, printing, bench-rests, firearms, instructor recertifications, etc., for the next scheduled class.
 An exact amount is given each time a new class is scheduled and posted to the public and will not change until that class has been completed.

 If You Already Have An Oregon Concealed-Carry Permit (Expired Or Active):